GAndromidas/linuxinstaller/README.md

 #### Installation Experience
 The installer provides a modern, user-friendly experience with:
 *   **Interactive Menu**: Clean interface powered by `gum` for mode selection and confirmations
-*   **Progress Visualization**: Real-time progress bars showing completion percentage for each step
+*   **Progress Visualization**: Real-time progress bars showing step counters for each step
 *   **Time Estimation**: Dynamic time estimates that improve as installation progresses
 *   **Resume Support**: If interrupted, the installer can resume from the last completed step
 *   **Professional Summary**: Minimal, clean installation summary following Arch Linux principles